SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 # How to Deploy a VMR HA
 This is a two step process:

-* Go to the Solace Developer portal and request a Solace Comunity edition VMR.
+* Go to the Solace Developer portal and request a Solace Evaluation edition VMR.
 This process will return an email with a Download link.
-Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
+Do a right click "Copy Hyperlink" on the "Download the VMR Evaluation Edition for Docker" hyperlink.
 This will be needed in the following section.

 <a href="http://dev.solace.com/downloads/download-vmr-evaluation-edition-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-aws-ha-quickstart/master/images/register.png"/>